GSA/ficam-playbooks/_playbooks/playbook-pam.md

 **Authority**

-This document has been developed by the Privileged User Tiger Team (PUTT) of the Identity, Credential, and Access Management Subcommittee (ICAMSC), as supplemental guidance to the Federal Identity, Credential, and Access Management (FICAM) Roadmap and Implementation Guidance.^1 The ICAMSC was established in 2008 by the Federal Chief Information Officers (CIO) Council’s Information Security and Identity Management Committee (ISIMC) and was tasked with aligning the Identity Management activities of the Federal Government.
+This document has been developed by the Privileged User Tiger Team (PUTT) of the Identity, Credential, and Access Management Subcommittee (ICAMSC), as supplemental guidance to the Federal Identity, Credential, and Access Management (FICAM) Roadmap and Implementation Guidance.Federal Identity, Credential, and Access Management (FICAM) Roadmap and Implementation Guidance, Version 2.0, Federal Chief Information Officers Council, December 2, 2011, [FICAM Roadmap].
+The ICAMSC was established in 2008 by the Federal Chief Information Officers (CIO) Council’s Information Security and Identity Management Committee (ISIMC) and was tasked with aligning the Identity Management activities of the Federal Government.
 The development of this document aligns with and supports the responsibilities of the ICAMSC, which include:

 * Aligning federal agencies around common practices by fostering effective government- wide Identity, Credential, and Access Management (ICAM);